 You’ve seen it on your TV, on YouTube and now you’re seeing it on Slinky Studio.
 The UK designed eve mattress has risen quickly to fame with calm simplistic advertising that promotes one mattress design for all.
-We’ve been sleeping on this four layer invention for two months in an attempt to form a clear verdict from our testers on whether it really can please unanimously?
+We’ve been sleeping on this four layer invention for many months in an attempt to form a clear verdict from our testers on whether it really can please unanimously?

 The Arrival & Setup

 eve Sleep is an online company that cuts out the middleman and serves the customer directly via evemattress.com, which is reportedly causing severe distress to the staple brands.
 Via their glossy website their various mattress sizes can be purchased along with a 100 day money back trial just thrown in for good measure.
 After ordering, the next day (UK) the eve showed up in a compact box at our doorstep.
 Inside the box you’ll be greeted by a rolled-up vacuum sealed eve mattress and a little booklet explaining the setup procedure.

 Whilst the booklet communicates clearly how easy the setup is, we did find it to be a two person task getting a compact EU single sized mattress, still in its rectangular box, through doorways and into the bedroom.
 Of course, it's a great deal easier to deal with when compared to a full sized mattress that gets caught in doorways and always seems to knock something over in the trek to the bed too.
 Once we had reached our bed frame destination, removed the mattress from the box and lifted it in place, we could then cut and remove the plastic covering and watch eve quickly erupt into a plump full sized mattress in a matter of minutes.
 Ideally it should be left for a few hours to gain maximum structure, and because we set up ours in the early morning we left it for around 12 hours to do what it needed before bedtime came about.